5 new books to read this week

 Fiction

-1. Leave The World Behind by Rumaan Alam is published in hardback by Bloomsbury, priced £14.99 (ebook £8.99).
+1. You Exist Too Much by Zaina Arafat is published in hardback by Dialogue Books priced £14.99 (ebook £9.99).
 Available now

-A middle-class white family are on holiday at a luxurious Airbnb when their stay is interrupted by a late night knock at the door.
-The black owners of the home arrive in a panic, with news of an unknown major event that has knocked out power along the east coast.
-Over the course of just a few days, tensions arise between the two families as they deal with the world ending around them, whilst being completely cut off from society.
-The omniscient point of view gives the reader chilling snapshots into the cataclysmic event that has taken place, while the family remain none the wiser.
-Thought provoking and character driven, Leave The World Behind offers an atmospheric insight into issues of race, class and parenthood.7/10(Review by Megan Baynes)
+Real, non-fetishised bisexual characters can be few and far between in literature, but You Exist Too Much isn’t just worth reading for its efforts in representation.
+It’s a stunning debut from Zaina Arafat, following the life of its nameless narrator: a 20-something Palestinian-American writer struggling with her identity.
+The story jumps between her memories of visiting Palestine as a child and growing up in America, and her present day dealings with failed affairs and love addiction.
+At its core is a troubled relationship with her mother, who refuses to accept her for who she is.
+It’s a devastating portrayal of what it’s like to feel as though you never fit in – both in terms of the narrator’s sexuality and racial identity.
+Arafat handles these weighty topics with real compassion.9/10(Review by Prudence Wade)

-2. When The Lights Go Out by Carys Bray is published in hardback by Hutchinson, priced £14.99 (ebook £9.99).
-Available now
+2. There’s No Such Thing As An Easy Job by Kikuko Tsumura, translated by Polly Barton, is published in paperback by Bloomsbury, priced £12.99 (ebook £7.49).
+Available November 26

-Climate change is a terrifying, mind-numbing reality that can be emotionally exhausting, especially when you consider what power you have in the face of it.
-In When The Lights Go Out, struggling gardener and dad of two Chris is feeling all of these things; his anxiety and fear exacerbated by a difficult, religious childhood.
-His wife Emma – hopeful, practical, a lighter touch – is trying to hold the threads of their increasingly divergent world views together.
-Plus, it’s Christmas, and it will not stop raining.
-This is a family drama underpinned by impending climate catastrophe, and it doesn’t entirely work.
-Environmental doom is never a sexy subject for fiction, and When The Lights Go Out is more frustrating than it is compelling.
-As stark and persistent as Chris, the language challenges you to engage with arguably the most important issue of our generation, but the delivery makes you desperate to switch off.
-What Bray does capture brilliantly is the nuanced relationships between teenage kids and their preoccupied parents.
-Timely and pointed, it doesn’t quite hold your gaze.6/10(Review by Ella Walker)
+Is there a job out there that requires no reading, no writing, and, if possible, no thinking at all?
+This is what the protagonist in Kikuko Tsumura’s latest work is searching for.
+She’s thoroughly burnt out and feels unable to face the working world’s requirements.
+After trying five seemingly banal job roles, she finds each time there are hidden mysteries that spark her interest and help her realise her own capability.
+Tsumura’s heroine offers some kinship for all those who have often wondered whether a job is right for them, or if the way society views work makes any sense.
+With hints of magical realism and a quirky approach to chronicling burnout, the novel’s slow approach and focus on the minutiae might lose its readers’ interest.
+However, There’s No Such Thing As An Easy Job could be a soothing balm for those pondering some of life’s deeper questions on the nature of how we occupy our time.7/10(Review by Rosemin Anderson)

-3. Three Women And A Boat by Anne Youngson is published in hardback by Doubleday, priced £14.99 (ebook £12.99).
-Available now
+3. God 99 by Hassan Blasim, translated by Jonathan Wright, is published in paperback by Comma Press, priced £9.99 (ebook £5.99).
+Available November 26

-The premise of this book is governed by fluke: Eve has just found herself rudderless after 30 years in a high powered job, and Sally has just left her husband and adult children.
-The two strangers happen upon Anastasia, a grumpy woman who lives on a narrowboat, and find themselves offering to drive the boat for three months while Anastasia has an operation.
-Eve and Sally have never travelled along the canals before, but it gives them an opportunity to find out who they are as people later in life – much like the author, Anne Youngson, who wrote her first novel past the age of 60.
-The novel is at times charming and the friendships – though improbable – leave you feeling warm and fuzzy, but it does feel a bit pedestrian and not hugely original.
-While it’s refreshing to have two older women front and centre, you can’t help but wish they were a bit more interesting.6/10(Review by Prudence Wade)
+What makes a refugee different from anyone else?
+Are they transformed by shared experiences, or can they remain individuals with their own inner lives and personal histories?
+In Blasim’s novel, Hassan Owl, an Iraqi living in Finland, sets out to collect refugees’ stories for his blog, God 99.
+The resulting patchwork sketches the dizzying extremes well, from harrowing loss and danger to everyday drudgery.
+However, Owl’s commentary on the stories and his own life sometimes lacks the same personality and nuance.
+Throughout, letters from an unidentified literary translator arrive, and the revelation of their author’s identity at the novel’s climax is one of its most effective moments.
+While Owl complains that Arab publishers find his prose too vulgar, for English readers the sexual frankness and profanity may no longer shock.
+At best, they show him dealing with the same banal frustrations and urges as everyone else.6/10(Review by Joshua Pugh Ginn)

 Non-fiction